Byoung-Yong/test/README.md

 ```bash
 python server.py
 ```
+Press `Ctrl-C` in the terminal to stop the server.

 The server listens on `http://localhost:8000`.
 Open this address in a web browser to load `index.html`.
 Fill out the form parameters and run the simulation.
 The resulting current vs. potential curve is displayed using Chart.js.